 Automated TurboTax Integration for Direct Indexing

 From a tax perspective, 2015 was an unprecedented year of tax savings for Wealthfront clients who took advantage of our Daily Tax-Loss Harvesting and Direct Indexing services.
 This past year Wealthfront lowered the minimum account balance required to take advantage of Direct Indexing to $100,000.
 In addition, we began to offer tax-loss harvesting to all our clients, regardless of their account balance.
-Fortunately, these moves came before the increased volatility we saw in global markets in the second half of the year.
-As a result, Wealthfront not only executed over 2.3 million free trades for our clients, but the average estimated tax savings to clients who utilized these services was 3.2% of their account value.
+Fortunately, these moves came before the increased volatility we saw in global markets in the second half of the year, which meant many more opportunities to harvest losses for our clients.

 Of course, you can only claim the benefit of these losses if you file them correctly on your tax return, and for some people, entering investment transactions on their tax forms can seem daunting and time consuming.